CEDL2017/homework3-policy-gradient/report.md

 #### Problem 5: Actor-Critic algorithm (with bootstrapping)

-Implement the function discount bootstrap in a simple actor-critic algorithm
+Implement the function discount bootstrap in a simple actor-critic algorithm.

+Actor-critic algorithm update the policy evry timestep, making it faster than traditional policy gradient algorithm and harder to converge.

 ```
 y = np.zeros(len(x))